-If you’re at the arena for a concert or a sporting event like the 2018 first and second rounds of the NCAA Men's Basketball Championship, you can explore many of Wichita’s one-of-a-kind shopping venues by foot, free trolley, Bike Share ICT, or a short drive with plenty of free parking.
+If you’re at the arena for a concert or a sporting event like the 2022 regional rounds of the NCAA Women's Basketball Championship, you can explore many of Wichita’s one-of-a-kind shopping venues by foot, Q-Line downtown transportation, Bike Share ICT, electric scooter or a short drive with plenty of free parking.

 Old Town has more than 100 businesses in its converted brick warehouses dating back to the late 1800s.
 Walk along the brick-lined streets dotted with historic lampposts for a fun collection of shops, restaurants, clubs, theaters, galleries and museums.
 Among the shops there:

 - At Lucinda’s, you’ll find an incredible selection of cheeky, off-the-wall gifts, distinctive clothing and shoes, gorgeous jewelry and unique accessories for you and your home.
 The shop provides a quirky mix of clever things you will want to take home.
 Additionally, it’s a great place to find Wichita souvenirs and items sporting the Wichita Flag.

 - Find high-quality men’s essentials—clothing, accessories and other items guys like—at a variety of price points at Standard Issue Co.
 This shop is also known to carry a variety of quality men’s grooming products.